 The educational programme addresses students who want to achieve a degree of Master of Science with a major in Occupational Therapy.
-The programme is organised at second-cycle leveland comprises 120 credits.
-One year of studies at 50% study pace consisting of 40 weeks willearn 30 credits, whereby 0.75 credits correspond on average to one week's studies of at least 20 hours.
-One year of studies at 100% study pace consisting of 40 weeks will earn 60 credits, whereby 1.5 credits correspond on average to one week's studies of at least 40 hours.
+The programme is organised at second-cycle level and comprises 120 credits.
+One year of study consisting of 40 weeks will earn 60 credits, whereby 1,5 credits correspond on average to one week's studies of at least 40 hours.